quioteframework/quioteframework.github.io/src/content/docs/basics/validation.md

 2. Renders it in the negotiated output type with HTTP 400.
 3. For JSON, returns an [RFC 9457](https://www.rfc-editor.org/rfc/rfc9457) problem document (`application/problem+json`) instead of an HTML page.

-On an HTML form submission, `FormPopulationMiddleware` also repopulates the submitted values into the re-rendered form — see [Sticky forms after a partial validation failure](#sticky-forms-after-a-partial-validation-failure) below for how that survives strict pruning.
+On an HTML form submission, the submitted values are repopulated into the re-rendered error form — see [Sticky forms after a partial validation failure](#sticky-forms-after-a-partial-validation-failure) below for how that survives strict pruning.

 :::caution[A throwing validator is a 500, not a 400]
 A validator (or a manual `validate*()` hook) that **throws** is not treated as "the user submitted something invalid" — it's logged at error level and rethrown, reaching `ErrorHandlingMiddleware` and becoming a 500 (see [Error handling](/architecture/error-handling/)), not a graceful 400.
 A validator crashing is a framework/app bug; conflating it with an ordinary validation failure would also skip the pruning that normally scrubs unvalidated data before the exception is caught.
 Return `false` (or use the validator's own failure mechanism) for an expected validation failure — reserve exceptions for genuinely unexpected errors.